 Here are some helpful books, websites, and tools that have been invaluable along my journey as an ultralight backpacker.
 I hope you find them as useful as I do.

 Reddit.com/r/Ultralight is a helpful forum to discuss ultralight backpacking, gear lists, trip reports, and more.
 Redditors in this super-involved community are quick to answer questions, share wisdom, and offer advice.

 LighterPack is a great place for backpackers to keep track of, analyze, and compare their gear lists.
 Users can assign weights to each piece of gear in their backpacking setup and the website calculates base weight, carried weight, and consumables in a helpful pie chart.

 Though Ultralight Backpackin’ Tips was published in 2011, it’s full of thoughtful information that is still 100% valid today.
 The author, Mike Clelland, packs over 150 incredibly useful pointers into the book, all drawn from his lifetime of hiking, camping, and exploring the great outdoors.

 Andrew Skurka has been an absolute legend in the ultralight backpacking community for years.
 Want some proof?
 Check out his 4,700-mile expedition around Alaska, where he hiked, pack rafted, and skied for seven straight months through some of the world’s most remote wilderness.

 YouTube is full of great ultralight backpacking enthusiasts who are eager to share adventures, gear recommendations, and tips with the world.
 My personal favorites are Darwin onthetrail, John Zahorian, and Jupiter Hikes.

-What are some of your favorite pieces of ultralight backpacking gear that didn’t make my list?
-How heavy is your pack?
+What are some of your favorite pieces of ultralight backpacking gear of 2020 that didn’t make my list?
+What’s your base weight?
 Do you have any ultralight packing tips or tricks?
 What is the lightest backpacking gear list you’ve ever seen?
 Let me know by leaving a comment below!